Head to Head Review: Virgin Orbit (VORB) versus Its Rivals

 |2.46

-Virgin Orbit currently has a consensus price target of $13.67, suggesting a potential upside of 363.28%.
-As a group, “Search & navigation equipment” companies have a potential upside of 11.63%.
-Given Virgin Orbit’s higher probable upside, analysts clearly believe Virgin Orbit is more favorable than its peers.
+Virgin Orbit presently has a consensus price target of $13.67, indicating a potential upside of 357.08%.
+As a group, “Search & navigation equipment” companies have a potential upside of 10.10%.
+Given Virgin Orbit’s higher probable upside, research analysts clearly believe Virgin Orbit is more favorable than its rivals.

-Virgin Orbit has a beta of 0.73, meaning that its share price is 27% less volatile than the S&P 500.
-Comparatively, Virgin Orbit’s peers have a beta of 1.02, meaning that their average share price is 2% more volatile than the S&P 500.
+Virgin Orbit has a beta of 0.73, indicating that its share price is 27% less volatile than the S&P 500.
+Comparatively, Virgin Orbit’s rivals have a beta of 1.02, indicating that their average share price is 2% more volatile than the S&P 500.

+This table compares Virgin Orbit and its rivals’ net margins, return on equity and return on assets.

 Summary

-Virgin Orbit peers beat Virgin Orbit on 11 of the 13 factors compared.
+Virgin Orbit rivals beat Virgin Orbit on 11 of the 13 factors compared.

 About Virgin Orbit